 Sure enough, upon installing everything back together, the noise is still present, and I suspect one of the bearings on the alternator is on its way out.
 Lovely, but at least we are heading south towards more civilisation, we have another vehicle with us, and we aren’t going anywhere remote.

 Without much choice, we continue south, and not long after driving the Dmax the noise goes away all together.
 Not convinced though, upon arriving at Rawnsley Park Station I start to phone around for prices.
+Dealing with Isuzu Dmax Problems is not what I’d like to be doing, but it is what it is.

 Initially the only person that could help was Isuzu, as they can look the exact part up, and wait for the price… $1750 just for the alternator, with zero fitting cost.
 They also wanted around 4 hours labour at $140 to install it.